vsex7/OCR-Translator/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide addresses common issues you might encounter when using OCR Translator.
+This guide addresses common issues you might encounter when using Game-Changing Translator.

 ## Application Startup Issues